What is rosacea?

 Anti-inflammatory effects of antibiotics are under investigation.
 They have been show to inhibit MMP function and in turn reduce cathelicidins and inflammation.
 The effective dose of tetracyclines in rosacea is lower than that required to kill bacteria, so they are not working through their antimicrobial function.

-Disadvantages of longterm antibiotics include development of bacterial resistance, so low doses have been advocated that do not have antimicrobial effects (e.g. 40-50mg doxycycline daily).
+Disadvantages of longterm antibiotics include development of bacterial resistance, so low doses (eg 40-50mg doxycycline daily) that do not have antimicrobial effects are preferable.

 Topical treatment of rosacea